julialieberman/azure-intelligent-edge-patterns/Research/lva-ase-sample/src/cloud-to-device-console-app/readme.md

 #### appsettings.json

-* Create a file named appsettings.json in this folder.
+* Create a file named appsettings.json in this folder (src/cloud-to-device-console-app).
 The setup script you ran in the cloud shell creates this file for you.
 Copy and paste the contents into the local file you create here.

 ```JSON
 {